 Recipients of such a message should inform GLS immediately and under no circumstances comply with requests for payment.

 GLS will never ask recipients by e-mail to pay the purchase price of goods via an online payment system, credit card or bank transfer.
+In case you are expecting a parcel from a non-EU country or if you are based in a non-EU country you may be contacted to pay duties & taxes by Email, SMS or letter by either GLS or an authorised agent.
 Cash on delivery parcels sent using the GLS CashService are only given to recipients against cash payment to the delivery driver.

 Fraudulent messages are indicated, for example, by spelling and grammatical errors as well as blurred company logos.
 If the sender is unknown, attachments should generally not be opened.

 GLS is not liable for any damage caused by fraudulent activities of third parties misusing the name of GLS.
 GLS therefore accepts no responsibility for any costs, charges or payments unlawfully levied as a result of fraudulent activity.

 There are a variety of different types of fraud on different communication channels, such as